Skip to content

 While describing a warehouse as a flexible working environment may feel inaccurate due to the rigid workflows necessary for production, AGVs offer flexibility on-site.

-With simple programming, various trucks on the market and complete scalability offered within the solution, onboarding AGVs means efficient warehouse automation is possible.
+With simple programming, various trucks on the market and complete scalability within the solution, onboarding AGVs makes efficient warehouse automation possible.

-There are a wide variety of AGVs available on the market today.
+A wide variety of automated guided vehicles are available on the market today.
 For example, warehouses can utilise:

-Automated warehouse trucks are designed for automating repetitive pallet handling.
+Automated warehouse trucks are designed to automate repetitive pallet handling.
 They provide:

 • Pallet transport.